oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

 MECM Package | **Windows 10 Customisations** package to be created within MECM and contain the [AutopilotConfigurationFile.json](#annex-2-autopilotconfigurationfilejson) and the [Unattend.xml](#annex-1-unattendxml) files.
 MECM Package | **Configuration Manager Client** packaged needs to exist, this typically exists by default with the MECM installation.
 MECM Boot Image | A WinPE boot image is required to boot to Windows PE, this typically exists by default with the MECM installation.
 MECM Operating System Image  | An Operating System image is required within MECM.
 This should consist of the Windows 10 WIM file as per the **Base Configuration**.
-Additional Agency specific customisations can be injected into the WIM as required, however this is out of scope of this ABAC.
+Additional organisation specific customisations can be injected into the WIM as required, however this is out of scope of this ABAC.

 ## Windows 10 task sequence